Art Apprenticeship Network

 - Emily Carr students apprentice for approximately 150 hours (depending on the scope and timeline of the project)

 - Apprentices are paid by Emily Carr University

 - There are no participation costs

-The Art Apprenticeship Network is generously funded by the RBC Emerging Artists Project.
+Art Apprenticeship Network is funded by the RBC Foundation in support of RBC Emerging Artists.